If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 Somewhere within the article, you would then insert a hyperlink that lands somewhere on your blog.
 This could point to a specific blog post or just the homepage as a way of driving traffic back to a particular page.

 Why guest post though?
 Why write for free when you’ve got a ton of paid blogging work to be getting on with?
 Isn’t it just a waste of time?

-I hear you, but bear with me – there are many SEO specialists out there who would say that guest posting is a powerful link-building technique which guarantees results.
+I hear you, but bear with me.
+SEO specialists claim that guest posting is a powerful link-building technique that guarantees results.

 It Boosts Your Seo Score

 Let’s pretend that you’re the Google algorithm for a minute.
 (Stay with me here.)

 Oh, hey, check you out – you’re the Google algorithm.
 You’re doing your thing, scouring the World Wide Web and matching search engine users to relevant content.
 But what’s this?
 You keep seeing the same blog link pop up on high-authority websites.